dimitridittrich/update-merge-azure-vm-tags/README.md

 # update-merge-azure-vm-tags

-This script is designed to ease the process of changing the business.start, business.stop, and business.environment tags on Azure Virtual Machines.
+This script is designed to ease the process of changing the business.start, business.stop, and business.environment tags on Azure Virtual Machines.<br>
-This was a specific need because these tags were responsible for defining the times when the VMs would turn on and/or turn off automatically (this process is done by another automation that runs in a script in a Rundeck job).
+This was a specific need because these tags were responsible for defining the times when the VMs would turn on and/or turn off automatically (this process is done by another automation that runs in a script in a Rundeck job).<br>
-Important: This script does not change the tags that already exist in the VMs, it only edits and/or adds the three tags already mentioned.
+Important: This script does not change the tags that already exist in the VMs, it only edits and/or adds the three tags already mentioned.<br>

-To use the script you need:
+To use the script you need:<br>

 - Python version 3.11.2 or higher (earlier versions have not been tested)
 - Install azure-mgmt-resource, eg: